jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 ```

 The engine will retrieve the returned `post`, extract `id`, `title` and `content`
 from it and send it back as a result.
-See here that `userId`, `createdAt` and `updatedAt`
+We can see here that `userId`, `createdAt` and `updatedAt`
-were not required, thus not sent and they can be simply considered as an overfetch
+were not required and thus were not sent: they can simply be considered an overfetch
 for this request.

 ### Requesting Two Posts At The Same Time